 It was Jung who coined the term “wounded healer” to describe the indispensable need for the therapist to know at first hand the meaning of suffering for a healing relationship to be genuine.
 I hope

 that, when I get hurt, I have the grace to learn.

 Professional sparring surrounds these terms.
 We sometimes seem more preoccupied with the titles on the bits of paper we acquire than the insights that follow working with life's pains and

-I have had a session with a supervisee who, in one hour and a half with her client, had clearly got to exactly the appropriate
+I have had a session with a supervisee who, in one and a half hours with her client, had clearly got to exactly the appropriate

 How can that relationship be labelled to fit professional definitions?